plotdb/form/doc/widget.md

      - however all the returned value should be considered as "content".
    - `@plotdb/form` validator use this to get value for validation.
  - `config`: config definition in `@plotdb/konfig` spec. ( TBD )
+ - `manager()`: optional. if provided, return form manager(s) used in this widget is any.
+   - return a form manager (or a list of that) used by this widget to manage child widgets.
+   - note that `widget.manager()` always returns an array (even if empty) to users by converting result from here automatically.

 ## base widget